-- a) There are currently 365.7 acres of developed parkland, 21 175 acres of open space, a 160-acre golf course, and 10.3 miles of recreational trails within the City of Concord.
-Additional recreation facilities include three sports complexes and a skate park. - b) The City currently has 2.8 acres of developed parkland per 1,000 residents. - c) The City of Concord has a level of service standard of 6 acres per 1,000 residents.
+- within the City of Concord.
+Additional recreation facilities include three sports complexes and a skate park.
+Additional facilities that Concord residents have access to include Concord Hills Regional Park, Diablo Foothills Regional Park, and Iron Horse Regional Trail. - b) The City currently has 2.8 acres of developed parkland per 1,000 residents. - c) The City of Concord has a level of service standard of 6 acres per 1,000 residents.
 Relative to this standard, the City is underproviding park acreage.
 The current LOS is short of this standard by 2.11 acres per 1,000 residents.
 The City, therefore, needs 275 more acres to meet the standard for the current population.
 In order to meet the LOS for the projected 2040 city population, the City will need 582 additional acres of parkland. - d) The City offers a robust variety of sports activities and classes for all ages.
 Estimated annual attendance for recreation program participants of all ages totals 42,960. - e) The City indicates that the residents of disadvantaged communities have the same access to recreation facilities and programs as other residents.
 The City offers access to parks and recreational use of courts and playgrounds free of charge, and additionally offers affordable youth classes at parks located within disadvantaged communities. - f) CIP planning has been conducted through the City of Concord Capital Budgets for 2018-2020 and 2020-2022. - g) The City of Concord does not have a standalone Parks and Recreation Master Plan but has an Open Space and Conservation Element within the Concord 2030 General Plan. - h) The City states their intention to acquire future parkland through its plan to develop 800 acres of future parks and open space through the redevelopment of the former Concord Naval Weapon Station which will allow the city to meet the park provision needs of its anticipated future population. - i) The City did not indicate the portion of specific CIP projects that have funding sources identified.
 The City specified a number of funds that are generally used for CIP expenditures, such as bond proceeds, Capital Projects funds, and General Fund revenues. - j) Park and Recreation facilities within the City of Concord were indicated to be in good condition.

-- a) The City of Concord reported that the current level of financing is adequate for parks and recreation service provision and they anticipate the ability to accommodate future anticipated growth. - b) The City has Development Impact Fees established and a User Fee schedule which is evaluated periodically, typically priced to maximize participation levels. - c) The majority of the City's Parks and Recreation Department revenue comes from Non-Major Governmental Funds (35 percent), User Fees/Charges (27 percent), and Enterprise Fund Revenue (24 percent).
+- a) The City of Concord reported that the current level of financing is adequate for parks and recreation service provision and they anticipate the ability to accommodate future anticipated growth. - b) The City has Development Impact Fees established and a User Fee schedule which is evaluated periodically, typically priced to maximize participation levels. - c) The majority of the City's Parks and Recreation Department revenue comes from Non-Major Governmental Funds (35%), User Fees/Charges (27%), and Enterprise Fund Revenue (24%).